 Address: Fourteen The Green, Woodstock, VT 05091,

-There really isn’t a finer establishment in all of Vermont than the Woodstock Inn & Resort.
-Featuring stunning rooms, including a legacy suite honoring the inn’s owner, Mary French Rockefeller; your stay at Woodstock Inn will be elegant, relaxing, and memorable.
+There isn’t a finer establishment in all of Vermont than the Woodstock Inn & Resort.
+Featuring stunning rooms, including a legacy suite honoring the inn’s owner, Mary French Rockefeller, your stay at Woodstock Inn will be elegant, relaxing, and memorable.
 And there’s real history attached here too!

 The Woodstock Inn was originally built in 1892 as an inn but quickly grew in popularity with New England’s growing tourism scene.
 Affluent travelers from all over the country came to Vermont to witness the state’s beauty and natural grandeur – and to attend the Inn’s wild winter parties it became famous for!
-With ever-growing influxes of guests in search of the perfect Vermont vacation, it wasn’t long before the Inn expanded into a resort.
+With ever-growing influxes of guests searching for the perfect Vermont vacation, it wasn’t long before the Inn expanded into a resort.

 Today, the Woodstock Inn & Resort is a great place to spend a day or stay during a Woodstock getaway.
 The resort has four distinct restaurants that serve farm-fresh cuisine with locally harvested ingredients and seasonal cuisine, craft cocktails, and an exciting atmosphere that will keep you satisfied and entertained.

 While staying at the resort, guests can enjoy the incredible amenities, including the on-site spa.
 Get a massage or facial and soak in the feelings of rejuvenation that can only happen on vacation.
-If you’re interested in outdoor sports, the resort offers tennis, yoga, and barre at the Athletic Club, along with two swimming pools for guests to enjoy.
+If you’re interested in outdoor sports, the resort offers tennis, yoga, and barre at the Athletic Club and two swimming pools for guests.

-In the winter months, go ahead and grab your skis and head to Saskadena Six Ski Area for a day on the slopes for the whole family.
-You can hit the links at the nearby Woodstock Country Club, a premier 18-hole course that’s been nationally ranked for its excellence.
+In the winter months, grab your skis and head to Saskadena Six Ski Area for a day on the slopes for the whole family.
+You can hit the links at the nearby Woodstock Country Club, a premier 18-hole course nationally ranked for excellence.

 To keep the kids entertained, they can get up close and personal with falcons and barn owls through a unique Falconry experience on the resort grounds.
-Take a guided hike or explore the grounds on bikes, or go for a fly-fishing lesson with one of the resort’s expert anglers.
+Take a guided hike, explore the grounds on bikes, or go for a fly-fishing lesson with one of the resort’s expert anglers.